 The Third Bridge is inspired by Norse mythology, which has two bridges: one leading up to the divine world (symbiosis, harmony with the ancient intelligence), and one leading down to chaos (disharmony, dysbiosis).
-The third bridge is the one we create, between humans — horizontal, across cultures, languages, religions, and worldviews.
-It is the bridge of people meeting as friends, sharing practice, connecting and remembering together without leaders or dogma.
+The Third Bridge is the one we create together — a horizontal path between humans, open to every culture, language, religion, and worldview.
+It is the simple, friendly way of returning to symbiosis with the ancient intelligence: we meet as equals, share practice, connect, and remember together — without leaders or dogma.

 | Dysbiosis (imbalance) | Symbiosis (balance) |